 Antidepressants are prescription medications that are used to treat depression, including clinical depression.
 They work by increasing the levels of certain chemicals in the brain, known as neurotransmitters.
 Neurotransmitters are involved in regulating things like sleep, appetite and mood.

-There are many different types of antidepressants, and you will be prescribed the one that best fits your needs and symptoms – a decision that will be made with your doctor or other medical professional.
+There are many different types of antidepressants, and you will be prescribed the one that best fits your needs and symptoms – a decision that will be made with your doctor or other medical professionals.
 This will also take into account whether you’re experiencing any other difficulties alongside your depression, such as anxiety or insomnia.

 Antidepressants can also sometimes be used to treat other mental health conditions, including:

-- Anxiety
+• Anxiety

-- Obsessive compulsive disorder (OCD), with ruminations and intrusive thoughts
+• Obsessive compulsive disorder (OCD), with ruminations and intrusive thoughts

-- Post-traumatic stress disorder (PTSD)
+• Post-traumatic stress disorder (PTSD)

-- Bipolar disorder
+• Bipolar disorder

 Types of antidepressants

-Some depression medication used to treat depression include:
+Some medications used to treat depression include:

 Selective serotonin reuptake inhibitors (SSRIs)